What is geo-blocking?

 We hope you found this article informative and useful.
 Please feel free to share it with your friends or family that wants to know what geo-blocking is all about too!

-If you’ve got any questions about geo-blocking or our VPN service, our support team is just an email away at firstname.lastname@example.org and we’ll try our best to assist you.
+If you’ve got any questions about geo-blocking, our support team is just an email away at firstname.lastname@example.org and we’ll try our best to assist you.

 Kodi - The four letter word that evolved to be the world's most notorious Media Centre, […]